Franchise Business Lawyers | Greyson Legal

 - whether the Franchise system includes advisory councils;

 - the type and extent of Franchisor training;

 - what Franchisor support is provided;

-- whether the Franchisor utilising a marketing fund;
+- whether the Franchisor utilises a marketing fund;

-- the extent to which the Franchisor control pricing of the products and services the Franchisee will sell;
+- the extent to which the Franchisor controls the pricing of the products and services the Franchisee will sell;

 - the process to follow if the Franchised Business is sold;